-If you are tired of deifying and cancelling human beings; tired of a world where you can’t make a living without being someone’s bitch; if you care about the human need to express, you do care about what Kanye West is trying to do here.
+If you are tired of deifying and cancelling human beings, tired of a world where you can’t make a living without being someone’s bitch, and care about the human need to express, you do care about what Kanye West is trying to do here.

 You do agree with much of his 2016 Saint Pablo Tour rant in Sacramento.
 You know, the one everyone could only describe as “bizarre.”
 You don’t think he’s that crazy after all.
 In fact, if you fit the description in the last paragraph, you would have to agree Kanye West is much more relatable than the artist you stan or the one you call your “spirit animal” (don’t do that to our indigenous brothers and sisters anymore, please).

 I have no issue with Taylor Swift.
 Not only do I not know her, she’s an objectively great pop songwriter and an artist who cares about her craft.
 She deserves her success and her praise, flaws and all.

 What I do have issues with, broadly, is stan culture.
 Don’t get me wrong, it certainly has its bright spots—I personally think the BTS ARMY is the standard in positive stanning—but as a rule, stans embody the parasocial relationship to the fullest and nastiest.

 Kanye West and Taylor Swift are inextricably linked.
 There is nothing either of them can do to break the bond forged on that fateful, nationally-televised night in 2009.
 Admittedly, I don’t read Taylor Swift tweets, but I’d be surprised and appalled if Kanye stans were nearly as obnoxious and abusive as Swifties are under every recent Ye tweet.